ibm-cloud-docs/account/cc-working-with.md

 * Best practices for cloud sustainability.
 * Export the data as a CSV file for additional analyses.
 * View emissions data by using [the API](/apidocs/carbon-calculator).

+Location-based service emissions (unadjusted emissions) are temporarily disabled while the service is getting updated.
+If you need any assistance during this period, reach out through a support ticket or Slack.
+{: important}

 ## Services
 {: #work-with-services}